Skip to main content

 caution

-It is important to note that your tracker may have opinions on the snatching of .torrent files that cross-seed can potentially do, and it is important to respect these or risk your account being disabled.
+Your tracker may have opinions on cross-seed's behavior regarding snatches, and it is important to respect these or risk your account being disabled.

-We try to reduce unnecessary snatches of .torrent files as much as possible, but because we need to compare the files inside the torrent as well as their sizes, it is sometimes unavoidable.
+cross-seed reduces unnecessary snatches of .torrent files as much as possible, but because it needs to compare the files inside the torrent as well as their sizes, it is sometimes unavoidable.
+To improve matching efficiency, consider setting up ID-based searching, which searches based on IMDb IDs and often results in less strain on trackers, more specific search results, and less unnecessary snatches.

 danger